 Next up, we’ve got another tip to avoid petty crime.
 Instead of keeping all your valuables (such as your cash, credit cards, and identification) in one place, separate them out to prevent you from losing everything if someone was to target you.
 Keep what you need on your person, and then store other items away locked in a hotel safe, for example.
 This is one of the number one safety tips that we can provide you with.

-How do you stay safe and healthy when you’re travelling?
+How do you stay safe and healthy when you’re traveling?
 Share your recommendations with us.